jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 ## [3.5](#35-assess-and-mitigate-the-vulnerabilities-of-security-architectures-designs-and-solution-elements-osg-9-chpts-91620) Assess and mitigate the vulnerabilities of security architectures, designs and solution elements (OSG-9 Chpts 9,16,20)

-This objective relates to identifying vulnerabilities and corresponding mitigating contols and solutions; the key is understanding the types of vulnerabilities commonly present in different environments, and their mitigation options
+This objective relates to identifying vulnerabilities and corresponding mitigating controls and solutions; the key is understanding the types of vulnerabilities commonly present in different environments, and their mitigation options

 - 3.5.1 Client-based systems
   - **Client-based systems**: client computers are the most attacked entry point